 As much as I want to include every minor variable that may happen in my life, it doesn’t work.
-By focusing my planning on these five areas, I’ve found that I can focus my energy on specific financial goals that I know will have a huge impact on my ability to generate additional wealth.
+By focusing my financial planning on these five areas, I’ve found that I can focus my energy on specific financial goals that I know will have a huge impact on my ability to generate additional wealth.

-Personal Financial Plan Template.
-If you don’t have time to fill it out now, set a reminder on your phone.
+Personal Financial Plan Example.
+If you don’t have time to fill it out now, set a reminder on your phone or Pin this link.
 It is totally dorky, but trust me, this really is worthy of setting a phone reminder for.

-Creating a personal financial plan really can be life changing!
+Creating a personal financial plan really can be life-changing!

 I should mention that all of this is tied to the fact that you have to create a budget.
 You can make all the goals in the world, but unless you are including your financial goals in your budget and actively working towards them every month you won’t succeed.

 If you need help with your budgeting I highly recommend this book.
 It is seriously my favorite budgeting book.